tenbinlabs/tenbin-contracts/README.md

 # Audit

 Tenbin uses a continuous auditing policy with a target of one audit cycle per quarter.
-Two rounds of audits have been conducted on the tenbin contracts codebase.
+Two rounds of audits have been conducted on the tenbin core contracts codebase.
 The first core protocol audits occured on 1/22/26 and the second on 4/12/26.
-An audit on external integrations with Morpho and Bebop occured on  Notable auditors include Spearbit, Zellic, Fuzzland, and Verilog.
+An audit on external integrations with Morpho and Bebop occured on 8/3/26.
+Notable auditors include Spearbit, Zellic, Fuzzland, and Verilog.
 Starting after 8/3/26, tenbin will start publishing remediations in addition to the final audit reports.

 ## 8/3/26 Audit